xKynn/Godseye/README.md

 Allows a member to add and remove a role currently setup to be toggleable on the server.

 `>>roleadd [role]`\
-Appoints a role to be toggleable on the server. ***bot needs to be on a higher role than the appointed role**
+Appoints a role to be toggleable on the server. ***bot needs to have a higher role than the appointed role**

 `>>roleclear [role]`\
 Removes a role from being toggleable on the server.